Shikaga/PitchBlackAnalysis/index.md

 <!---

+Who is the protagonist of this version?

+Perhaps, all we need for someone to be a protagonist is for the audience to identify with them, to see the world from their point of view.
+Indeed, there are plenty of stories out there about anti-heroes, who we identify with and are undoubtedly the protagonists of their own films.

+But can Riddick, who does not utter a single line of dialog for the first twenty seven minutes of the film, possibly be considered the film's protagonist?
+Is he the character that the audience most sympathise with?

+It would not have been hard, for a writer to pick up the film after forty five minutes and turn it into a standard Freddy or Jason style slasher, with perhaps just one of the crew members escaping with the escape ship (with a cut of Riddick hiding in the engine bay for the stinger).

+But this is not the direction the film chooses to take.
+It instead becomes much more interesting.
+Johns makes a deal with Riddick: help them, guide them, and he will get his freedom.

+But before we discuss the rest of the film, let us look where we are after twenty seven minutes.

 Indeed, despite the science fiction setting, flesh eating monsters and so forth, the action in Riddick actually is far more believable than almost any movie.